Giant Eagle: History

 After World War I, three Pittsburgh-area families—the Goldsteins, Porters, and Chaits—built a grocery chain called Eagle Grocery.
-In 1928, Eagle, now 125 stores strong, merged with Kroger.
+In 1928, Eagle, which at the time had 125 stores, merged with Kroger.
 The three families agreed to stay out of the grocery business for at least three years.

 Meanwhile, the Moravitz and Weizenbaum families built their own successful chain of grocery stores named OK Grocery.
 In 1931, OK Grocery merged with Eagle Grocery to form Giant Eagle, which was incorporated two years later.
 Giant Eagle quickly expanded across western Pennsylvania, weathering the Great Depression and World War II.

 The chain remained based solely in western Pennsylvania until the 1980s, when it bought Youngstown, Ohio-based wholesaler Tamarkin Company, and its Valu-King stores that were converted to the Giant Eagle name.
-The Kent and Ravenna stores were the first to be converted at that time; the Youngstown stores then got converted years later.
-Around the mid- or late 1990s, Giant Eagle later reached Cleveland by acquiring the Rini- Rego Stop-n-Shop stores in the area.
-Rini- Rego Stop-n-Shop stores were family owned and operated in different areas of Cleveland.
-The family operators of Rini- Rego Stop-n-Shop formed a holding company named International Seaway Foods as the main umbrella for Rini- Rego Stop-n-Shop.
-In 1998, Giant Eagle acquired the International Seaway Foods and converted the Rini- Rego Stop-n-Shop Stores into Giant Eagle Stores.
+The Kent and Ravenna stores were the first to be converted at that time; the Youngstown stores were then converted years later.
+In the 1990s, Giant Eagle reached Cleveland by acquiring the Rini-Rego Stop-n-Shop stores in the area.
+Rini-Rego Stop-n-Shop stores were family owned and operated in the Cleveland area.
+The family operators of Rini-Rego Stop-n-Shop formed a holding company named International Seaway Foods as the main umbrella for Rini-Rego Stop-n-Shop.
+In 1998, Giant Eagle acquired the International Seaway Foods and converted the Rini-Rego Stop-n-Shop stores into Giant Eagle Stores.
 Giant Eagle also purchased or opened other Northeast Ohio stores outside the Stop-n-Shop area, such as the former Apples supermarkets in the nearby Akron area.

-The company entered the Toledo market, opening two stores in 2001 and 2004, both of which have now closed.
+The company entered the Toledo market, opening two stores in 2001 and 2004, both of which eventually closed.
 Giant Eagle emerged as one of the dominant supermarket chains in Northeast Ohio, competing mainly against the New York-based Tops, from which it purchased 18 stores in October 2006.
 The purchases came as Tops exited the Northeast Ohio area.

 Giant Eagle purchased independently owned County Market stores, giving it a store in Somerset, Pennsylvania, a new store in Johnstown, Pennsylvania, and its first Maryland stores: one in Cumberland, one in Hagerstown, and two in Frederick.
 The Cumberland store closed in December 2003, and the Hagerstown store closed in August 2005.